 CENTURY Properties Group, Inc. is in talks with international hotel operators for its planned leisure developments, as global brands want to ride on the growth of the Philippine economy.

-On the sidelines of the 4th Asia Pacific Real Еstatе Investment Summit in Parañaque City, Century Properties Chairman Jose E.B.
+On the sidelines of the 4th Asia Pacific Real Еstatе Investment Summit in Parañaque City, Century Properties Executive Chairman of the Board Jose E.B.
 Antonio told reporters the property developer is drafting the masterplan for its 142-hectare (ha) project in Batulao, Batangas and a 56-ha property in San Vicente, Palawan.